Reasons Why Your Cat May Be So Thirsty

 - Measure the amount of water your cat is actually drinking in a 24-hour period.

 - Fill their water bowl(s) with a measured amount of water first thing in the morning, then keep a running total of additional water you add throughout the day (if any).

 - First thing the following morning subtract the amount of water still left in the bowl(s) from the total to determine how much water your cat drank in the preceding 24-hour period.

 - Do this a couple of different days and bring those numbers to your vet so they can calculate if your cat’s water consumption is truly excessive. (*Note that this can be more difficult to do in a home with multiple pets, but it can still be accomplished by separating out the cat in question for a day or two to specifically measure their daily water intake.)

 - Read about the information your vet can get from testing your cat’s urine, and what it can mean.
 You'll also get tips on how to collect your cat's urine.

 How much water should a cat drink – how much is too much?

 If your cat is persistently drinking more than 0.8 ounces per lb (50mls per kg) of body weight per day (24-hour period) it could be excessive and mean that a veterinary evaluation is necessary.
 Anything persistently over 1.5 ounces/lb/day (100mls/kg/day) is definitely excessive and in need of veterinary evaluation.

-For example: a cat that weighs 9 lbs would be drinking too much if it drank over 7 ounces per day and if they drank over 13.5 ounces that would be way too much.
+For example: a cat that weighs 9 lbs would be drinking too much if they drank over 7 ounces per day and if they drank over 13.5 ounces that would be way too much.